 The Company assesses the "effectiveness" of hedging derivatives on the date an arrangement was entered into and on a prospective basis at least quarterly.
 Hedge "effectiveness" is determined by the extent to which changes in the fair value of a derivative instrument offset changes in the fair value, cash flows or carrying value attributable to the risk being hedged.
-If the relationship between the change in the fair value of the derivative instrument and the change in the hedge it in the fair value of the derivative instrument and the change in the hedge is considered "highly effective" and qualifies for hedge accounting.
+If the relationship between the change in the fair value of the derivative instrument and the change in the hedged item falls within a range considered to be the industry norm, the hedge is considered "highly effective" and qualifies for hedge accounting.
 A hedge is "ineffective" if the relationship between the changes falls outside the acceptable range.
 In that case, hedge accounting is discontinued on a prospective basis.
 The time value of the option is excluded from the assessment of effectiveness and is recognized in earnings using a straight-line amortization method over the life of the hedge arrangement.
 Gains or losses resulting from the termination or sale of a derivative accounted for as a cash flow hedge remain in other comprehensive income and are accreted or amortized to earnings over the remaining period of the former hedging relationship unless the forecasted transaction becomes probable of not occurring.